cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     setValueRange: (start: number, end: number) => void;
 }

-// Warning: (ae-missing-release-tag) "CPUFallbackLUT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type CPUFallbackLUT = {
     lut: number[];
 };

-// Warning: (ae-missing-release-tag) "CPUFallbackRenderingTools" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type CPUFallbackRenderingTools = {
     renderCanvas?: HTMLCanvasElement;